ITpC/LAppS/LAppS_Protocol_Specification.md

     An Array that holds the parameter values to be used during the invocation of the method.
 This member MAY be omitted.
-Each element of this Array will become the function argument in the preserved order.
+Each element of this Array will become the method's argument in the preserved order.
 Therefore `params' must be an Array containing the values in the Server expected order.

   *cid*